Understanding Giving Groups and Campaigns: A Guide

 • Customizable: You can personalize your Giving Group with storytelling, photos, videos, and Giving Goals to make it more impactful.

-• Instant tax receipts: All donations made through a Giving Group come with instant tax receipts, even for those without an Impact Account.
+• Instant tax receipts: All donations made through a Giving Group come with instant tax receipts.

 • Anyone can donate: You can donate to the Giving Group even when you’re not a member of the group or don’t have an Impact Account.